Maxwells-Angel/fastai_13/README.md

-# fastai_Me
+#Ffastai_me
-Working through backpropagation implementation using pyTorch
+Working through implementation of stable diffusion using pyTorch, following part 2 of fast.ai's deep learning for practical coders.